Peeragogy/Peeragogy.github.io/introduction.md

 intrigued by this sort of challenge, you might be best served by choosing a different adventure.

-Maintaining a list of useful resources {#maintaining-a-list-of-useful-resources .unnumbered}
+Maintaining a list of useful resources
 ======================================

 We include references and recommended reading in the *Handbook*, and